Pete-Fowler/weather/README.md

 <a href="https://pete-fowler.github.io/weather/">Live page</a>

-This is a basic weather app done as an exercise to practice writing asynchronous code.
+This is a basic weather app done with some asynchronous code to access an external API.

 I am favoring the async / await syntax over the regular promise syntax, as it seems a bit easier to understand, and it is newer.
 However, I realize the importance of understanding promises since